-This course fulfills the requirements for the course of study for current licensed hair stylists to crossover to barbering as set forth by the Wyoming Board of Barbers.
+This course fulfills the requirements for the course of study for current licensed hair stylists to crossover to barbering as set forth by the Wyoming Board of

+Barbers.

-Course Fees: \$1,750 Supply Fees: \$750
+Course Fees: \$1,750 Supply Fees: \$800

 Pre/Corequisite: CSMO 0005 must be taken previously or at the same time as this course.
+Clock Hours 200 hours lecture/lab.